Hernández and Smith rally Dodgers past Red Sox 7-6 in 11 innings

 Red Sox: 2B Vaughn Grissom (right hamstring) started a rehab assignment with Triple-A Worcester.

-Dodgers: RHP Tyler Glasnow (lower back tightness) is on track to come off the injured list on Thursday and start the series finale against San Francisco.
+Dodgers: RHP Tyler Glasnow (lower back tightness) is on track to come off the injured list Wednesday.

 UP NEXT